VIA University College: Organisation

-VIA is organised like most universities.
-At the very top there is a board of directors, which selects the rector.
-The rector heads the executive board together with the deans.
-There is one dean per faculty.
-The largest faculty measured in terms of students and turnover is the faculty of Education & Social Studies, followed by the faculty of Health Sciences and the School of Business, Technology and Creative Industries and finally the faculty of Continuing Education.
-The faculties are serviced by a series of departments such as marketing, corporate finance, student administration etc. They are organised between the executive board and the faculties.
+VIA is organised similarly to most universities.
+At the top is a board of directors, which appoints the rector.
+The rector heads the executive board, together with the deans.
+Each faculty has one dean.
+The largest faculty in terms of students and turnover is the Faculty of Education and Social Studies, followed by the Faculty of Health Sciences and the School of Business, Technology and Creative Industries, and the Faculty of Continuing Education.
+The faculties are supported by a range of departments such as marketing, corporate finance, and the student administration.
+They are organised between the executive board and the faculties.

 Campuses

 VIA University College has campuses across Central Region Denmark, in Aarhus, Grenå, Randers, Skive, Viborg, Holstebro, Nørre Nissum, Ikast, Herning, Silkeborg, Skanderborg, and Horsens.

 Campus Aarhus C, built in 2015.

 Campus Aarhus C & N

-VIA University College has its headquarters in Aarhus, where it operates two newly built campuses.
-The largest is VIA Campus Aarhus C, which is built in the new residential area called CeresByen in central Aarhus.
-Campus Aarhus C houses mainly education programmes from the department of Education and Social studies, but also includes assorted business, media, design, architectural and constructional vocational programmes.
-The smaller campus, Campus Aarhus N, is located in the northern neighbourhood of Skejby, close to the Aarhus University Hospital.
-It houses education programmes from the Department of health such as nursing and nutritional educations.
+VIA University College has its headquarters in Aarhus, where it operates two recently built campuses.
+The largest is VIA Campus Aarhus C, which is located in the residential area called CeresByen in central Aarhus.
+Campus Aarhus C primarily houses programmes from the Department of Education and Social Studies, as well as assorted business, media, design, architecture, and construction.
+The smaller campus, Campus Aarhus N, is located in the northern neighbourhood of Skejby, near the Aarhus University Hospital.
+It houses education programmes from the Department of Health such as nursing and nutritional educations.